M1 Finance Review: Investing Made Simple

 Is M1 Finance Right For You?

-I personally enjoy the process of researching and analysing stocks before making a purchase.
+I personally enjoy the process of researching and analyzing stocks before making a purchase.

 This app is more suitable for you if you want to build wealth—without dedicating your life to the markets.